Tashsub/to-do-app/README.md

 - React - for the front end
 - Heroku - easily deploy the frontend and backend on one instance.
 Ideally in the future it would be good to have the backend and front end running on two different servers.

-The frontend consisted of React and SASS.
+The frontend consisted of React and SCSS.

 ## API Endpoints